SAP-samples/btp-fiori-helloworld/docs/pages/3_develop/3_add_content.md

    Extend your controller with the eventhandler `onPress`.

    Note, that you also need to add the libraries **MessageBox** and **MessageToast**.

+   Note, if you copy and paste the code, make sure that all namings fit to your app.
+Especially the view name `"sap.btp.helloworldui5.controller.View1"` and the event name `onPress`.

    ```
    sap.ui.define([